 MORE THAN A BRITISH SEASIDE TOWN, PADSTOW IS NOW FIRMLY ON THE FOODIE MAP.

 But the town and its harbour is just the first step in getting to know the area.
-Walk or cycle the Camel Trail toward Wadebridge, take a stroll along the estuary footpath toward one of several sandy beaches or take the ferry across the river to Rock.
-There’s something for everyone and for all tastes in Padstow and the surrounding area; we hope you enjoy your stay and that you will come back again soon.
+Walk or cycle the Camel Trail toward Wadebridge, Bodmin and beyond or take a stroll along the Southwest Coast Path towards one of several sandy beaches or take the ferry across the river to Rock.
+There’s something for everyone in Padstow and the surrounding area; we hope you enjoy your stay and that you will come back again soon.
 Just remember to slow down!

 Leave behind the high summer hustle and bustle and Padstow steadies to a more leisurely pace.
 Outside the main visitor season, there’s more time and space for everyone to appreciate the true beauty of the area.
 To spend time soaking up the atmosphere on the quay, to watch the nets being mended or the fishing catch landed or to just stroll along the deserted shoreline or over the cliff path.

 The natural beauty of the area – its rugged coastline, sweeping sandy beaches, quiet coves and fabulous walks, is probably its main attraction.
 But there is much more to do and see.
 At the centre of all activity is the harbour.
 Brass band concerts are held regularly, visiting entertainers often perform on the quayside, fishing and pleasure trips depart from there and much social activity is conducted from the harbourside cafes, restaurants and pubs.
-Treat yourself to a wreck, reef or bottom fishing trip or a fun-for-all-the family mackerel trip out in the bay.
-Or try a high powered speedboat trip or more leisurely cruise aboard the Jubilee Queen for a trip along the fabulous coastline.
+Treat yourself to a fishing trip, a high powered speedboat trip or more leisurely cruise aboard the Jubilee Queen for a trip along the fabulous coastline.
 And if dry land is more your scene there’s the National Lobster Hatchery where you can discover the fascinating world of lobsters and their environment.
 Then there’s the Padstow Town Museum where you can step back in time and discover the history of Padstow through its Obby Oss, Railway and Lifeboat displays.
 The Museum is open from Easter to the end of October and is run by volunteers.